 The central part of the roof is supported by beautifully carved Tibetan poles holding the crown which is a hand painted Mandala.
 Insidethere are luxurious soft silks, kilims and lush materials and it can be divided to accommodate either a family or a couple.

 There is a separate kitchen/living area and a separate luxury bathroom with shower.

 Be the first to send us a review of this hotel.
-See below for some reviews from other sites.

 Here's What Some People Have Written On Other Review Sites or in the Guestbook: